OlivierJoris/Sudoku-and-graph-coloring-SAT-solver/README.md

 # INFO9015-Project1
-SAT solver for coloring graph and solving sudoku
+SAT solver for coloring graphs and solving sudokus